 - Assembly is quite tricky and time-consuming

+This heavy-duty recumbent bike is similar to any commercial-grade gym bike.
 The Life Fitness Brand, pioneers in producing superb gym equipment, has taken utmost care in including a balanced flywheel that assures a smooth, quiet, and vibration-free workout.

 There are 20 different resistance levels to choose from, and the bike comes fitted with ECB magnetic resistance that’s best in terms of quiet performance.
 There are also 25 workout programs available to choose from.